With the coming of the digital age, customer data and business insights have become widely available for online retailers thanks to three forces:

 Online retailers rely heavily on customer data to draw insights that can make a product or service better, facilitate targeted marketing or advertising, and generate more revenue through cross-sales and up-sales.
 Due to this, it may be necessary for significant changes to the way data is managed in the industry, lest companies get caught out and faced with significant fines.

 The emphasis has been placed on ‘citizen control’, bringing power back to the individual by allowing them access to, and control of, how and where their data is used.
 The regulation requires entities to not just inform customers whenever they collect their data but to also explicitly tell them about how this data is going to be used.
 Companies also need to inform customers of any changes in the way they process customer data before they can actually implement it.
 This is where a big data approach would face problems.

-Being transparent about how sensitive data will be used would not hold customers back from giving their information, but would rather give them greater confidence to put the trust into businesses which comply with the regulation.
+Being transparent about how sensitive data will be used would not hold customers back from giving their information, but would rather give them greater confidence to put the trust into businesses that comply with the regulation.
 The opportunity to forge closer relationships will become much easier with the added level of consent and transparency.
 With the new accountability and opt in systems, businesses can be sure that their customers trust their brand and are happy to receive these services and features.

 Alongside this, the customers also gain new powers over how their data is processed.
 For example, they can refuse to be subject of any machine judgment of profiling and have right to be judge under human convention.
 This healthy, mutually beneficial relationship is the key to boosting the effectiveness of business strategies based on customer data and building customer loyalty.